 14. The University of Texas at Austin

 The student business support at The University of Texas at Austin’s McCombs School of Business is second to none.
 It has led the college to establish itself “as an essential engine of the booming innovation and knowledge economy.”
 Some of the resources that entrepreneurial students can access at the college include an interdisciplinary enterprise program called Longhorn Startup.
 Other resources for entrepreneurial studies are the Austin Technology Incubator, the IC2 Institute, the Herb Kelleher Center for Entrepreneurship, and more.
 In 2020, the college’s business work focused on coronavirus.
 For example, three student entrepreneurs created a platform called Big & Mini that connected older and younger adults through virtual communication.
 Forbes notes that the entire University of Texas system is one of the best colleges for venture capital-backed startups.

 13. University of California, Los Angeles

 Los Angeles, California

 One of the best colleges in our ranking for entrepreneurial studies, the University of California, Los Angeles campus has had a center for entrepreneurship since 1987.
 Today, the Harold and Pauline Price Center for Entrepreneurship & Innovation oversees a wide range of business growth activities, including an accelerator program called Startup UCLA, which connects undergraduate and graduate students with entrepreneurial networks of alumni who have successfully created startups and other startup founders in Southern California.
 During the coronavirus pandemic, business-minded students have focused on aiding nonprofits.
-This has been handled through the college’s Crisis Response Corps, which connected 71 students with 27 organizations.
+This has been handled through the college’s Crisis Response Corps, which connected 71 undergraduate students with 27 organizations.
 Forbes notes that the University of California, Los Angeles is affiliated with one of the best business incubators, Los Angeles Cleantech Incubator.

 12. Duke University